njg7716/csec769/notes.md

 - Random numbers and password element are masked->Attacker cannot obtain them to check if a guessed passphrase (from dictionary) is correct
 	- In contrast, the inputs to PBKDF2 function were known
 	- ANonce and SNonce were also easy to capture
-- Attcker would need a network interaction to confirm each guessed password
+- Attacker would need a network interaction to confirm each guessed password
 	- Idea: slow down the rate of an attempted attack
 	- Temporal limit on password checks